 12215: Mordan chatelaine pen holder: sterling silver, full London hallmarks, 14 cm long, to carry a full-length eyedropper-filler fountain pen suspended from a woman's belt; a few shallow dings, and some partial seam separation (see details).

 DATE: c.
 1905 • CONDITION: VG* • $350

 10130: Palmer Method pinback button: penmanship award, 1.9 cm diameter, for having "SATISFACTORILY MASTERED THE FIRST 25 DRILLS IN THE PALMER METHOD MANUAL"; two available, price is per button -- specify which desired.

 DATE: c.
 1915 • CONDITION: fine-exc • $35

 10032: Palmer Method pinback button: penmanship award, 2.1 cm diameter, four available, price is per button, specify which desired when ordering.

 DATE: c.
 1915 • CONDITION: VG-exc • $35

-13103: Parker The Mysterious Yangtze: privately printed hardbound travelog by company founder George S. Parker, nice clean copy, hand autographed; no foxing, but some text pages not cleanly cut, with some tearing (see details).
+13147: Parker The Mysterious Yangtze: privately printed hardbound travelog by company founder George S. Parker, nice clean copy.

 10168: Parker 51 Club button: large metal pin back, 3.55 cm in diameter, given to Parker dealers as part of a sales contest promoting the initial release of the Parker 51; rare, and probably even less commonly seen than the sought-after contest award pens.